 - FMC connects to either Firepower User Agent or ISE pxGRID to receive user to ip mappings

-- An identity policy must be assigned to the access-control-policy to send identity information to sensors
+- An Identity Policy must be assigned to the Access Control Policy to send user:ip mappings to sensors

 - FMC pushes identity information to sensors using a tls encrypted tunnel named sftunnel

-This section contains various troubleshooting steps that can be performed to solve common identity related issues.
+This section contains various troubleshooting steps that can be performed to solve common user identity related issues.